top of page

 CONSERVATION AT THE BEARDSLEE HOMESTEAD

 We are committed to conservation at The Beardslee Homestead.
 This does not refer only to agricultural practices but also to the rich history and heritage of our farm and homestead.
-It means remaining true to the spirit of the Beardslee family, too.
+It means remaining true to the spirit of the Beardslee family, too, and especially to the Hop House, the architectural jewel of the Homestead and the inspiration for our logo.

 Featured in Farm and Ranch as well as Love Property as one of the oldest American homes, The Beardslee Homestead is rich in history.
 It dates to 1785 when New Berlin, NY settler Matthew Bennett applied for a license to open a tavern.
 Cornell University conducted a dendrochronological study of the trees used in the tavern constructed and dated them to the 1620s and 1640s.
 The Bennett tavern, situated on the Unadilla River, was in active service until 1799, when Fairfield Connecticut native Jabez Beardslee (great-great-great grandson of William Beardsley who emigrated to Connecticut from Derbyshire England during the Puritan migration 1620-1640) purchased the tavern and moved it a half mile to its current location, still near the Unadilla River.
 Jabez Beardslee then expanded the structure to build a home for his family and successive generations of his family.
 Jabez was one of the only farmers in the area to prosper even during the Summer of 1816, known in New England as the Year Without Summer, doing which he gave much of his store of corn to those who were starving because of the ice and cold even in June, July, and August.